Jump to topic

 Of course, like with most things, there’s a downside to dog DNA testing.

 One of the biggest risks is that you might learn things you didn’t want to know.
 The same is true for human DNA testing.
 Many people are better off not learning they have a higher risk for certain genetic diseases.
 They might feel the same about their beloved pet.
 Dog DNA tests tend to provide a lot of information and not all of it is valuable.
 This is especially true when your dog’s lineage is a mixed bag and there are a lot of different breeds in his or her bloodline.
-Just because your dog’s great-grandmother’s breed had a risk for a disease doesn’t mean it will pass to your dog.
+Just because your dog’s great-grandmother’s breed had a risk for a certain disease doesn’t mean it will pass to your dog.

 In theory, conducting a DNA test for your dog is simple.
 However, your dog’s temperament can make it challenging to collect the sample.